jackfranklin/html-dist/README.md

 `-i file` or `--insert file`: appends a script tag to the `body` tag for the filename

-`--insert-in-head`: appends script to `head` tag instead of body, which can sometimes be useful.
+`--insert-in-head`: appends script to `head` tag instead of `body`, which can sometimes be useful.
 [AngularJS in HEAD vs BODY](http://stackoverflow.com/questions/15538125/angularjs-in-head-vs-body)

 `-o output.html` or `--output output.html`: write file instead of printing to STDOUT.